 How do you fancy winning art supplies for your school, and be in with a chance to win a ferry crossing for a family of four?
 This could be easier than you thought, by taking part in our Clogs Challenge.

-This year, to celebrate our 2-4-1 offer on crossings to Amsterdam, we are challenging school children and students to design a pair of traditional Dutch clogs for a chance to win a trip to Amsterdam!
+This year, to celebrate our 2-4-1 offer on crossings to Amsterdam, we are challenging school children and students to design a pair of traditional Dutch clogs for a chance to win a trip to Amsterdam.

-This year, the theme is ‘technology’, so be as creative as possible!
+This year, the theme is ‘technology’, so be as creative as possible.

 [INSERT IMAGE EXAMPLE ONE]